ranfysvalle02/Interactive-RAG/README.md

 ## RAG Strategy
 ## ![Alt text](./images/rag.png)
+When using GenAI, users may encounter limitations when asking questions that require information not covered in the LLM's training.
+This can result in incorrect or evasive answers.
+RAG helps fill these knowledge gaps by treating the question-answering task like an "open-book quiz."

 This is the "magic" that empowers the LLM to act as an agent on your behalf, and change the configuration.

 ```